PackageNinjas/PackageNinjas.github.io/_posts/2020-10-13-news-in-packaging.markdown

 ## New osc options

-The `osc` command line tool received several new features as well.
+The `osc` command-line tool received several new features as well.
 Let’s have a quick look at the most interesting changes.

 ### osc maintained --version